Thursday, October 31, 2024

 • <condition>: a condition for filtering and fetching only the necessary records

-6. ORDER BY is used to filter retrieved results.
-The sorting can be organized in ascending (a default one) and descending order.
+The ORDER BY clause is used to filter retrieved results.
+The sorting can be organized in ascending (a default option) and descending order.

 Syntax: